Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### Idle Animation Improvements

 - The `IdleRate` key has been backported from Red Alert 2.
-This allows units with shape graphics to animate with their walk frames while idle (standing still).
+This allows units with shape or voxel graphics to animate with their walk frames while idle (standing still).
 ```{note}
 This key can be defined on either the `RULES.INI` section or the `ART.INI` image section, but the latter will take priority.
 ```